MRCIEU/mr-kg/DEV.md

 ### Webapp development

-The webapp is built with Streamlit and communicates with the API backend.
+The webapp is built with Streamlit and accesses DuckDB databases directly through the shared repository layer.

 Running webapp tests: